What’s the lowdown?

 Hormonal changes, such as those experienced during pregnancy, may result in thrush.
 But as for the possibility of the morning after pill causing thrush?
 The evidence just isn’t there yet.

 There is evidence to suggest that, yes, the copper coil may be associated with acute or recurrent thrush.
 Some research has found the yeast infection is able to stick to the IUD, and create what is known as a biofilm – a complex structure protecting the candida from anti-fungal treatment.
 But whilst the IUD may be a risk factor for thrush, there is not yet any consistent evidence linking the two.
 However, users who experience recurrent thrush that won’t budge with treatment may wish to discuss switching birth control.

 Mirena coil and thrush

 Research has also found an increase in Candida present in those with the IUS – the Mirena being a popular example of the hormonal coil – although this has not resulted in a significant change in symptomatic infections of users.
-So, whilst Candida – which causes thrush – might be more commonly found in those with a IUS, it does not seem to translate to an increase in symptomatic cases of thrush.
+So, whilst Candida – which causes thrush – might be more commonly found in those with an IUS (hormonal coil), it does not seem to translate to an increase in symptomatic cases of thrush.
 It’s therefore unclear if the Mirena Coil can cause thrush.

 What about the vaginal ring?

-As for The Lowdown users, 26% experienced thrush whilst using the vaginal ring: the highest percentage for a method of contraception reviewed by our audience, but not by any great margin when compared to the mini pill (23%), combined pill (25%), or hormonal IUS (21%).
+As for The Lowdown users, 30% experienced thrush whilst using the vaginal ring: the highest percentage for a method of contraception reviewed by our audience, when compared to the mini pill (21%), combined pill (23%), or hormonal IUS (21%).